choiruzain-latrobe/sequelize-basic/README.md

 ## Project Setup
 1. Begin by creating a project folder.
 For example, you can use `hello-world`.
-2. Navigate to the folder using the terminal:
+2. Clone the repository following command in your terminal:
     ```
-    mkdir hello-world
-    cd hello-world
-    ```
-3. Clonet the repository following command in your terminal:
-    ```
     git clone https://github.com/choiruzain-latrobe/sequelize-basic.git
     ```
+    It will download all the necessary files to do sequelize operations later.
+Note that our working directory will be **sequelize-basic** directory.
+Thus, we should go to that folder.

-4. Install Node.js dependencies by running the following command in the terminal:
+3. Install Node.js dependencies by running the following command in the terminal:
     ```
     npm install
     ```

-5. Initialize the npm
-    ```
-    npm init
-    ```
-6. Install Sequelize and the MySQL driver:
+4. Install Sequelize and the MySQL driver:
     ```
     npm install --save sequelize mysql2
     ```